 A good coding class for kids, though, is one that incorporates pre-existing interests.
 Maybe those interests include their toy blocks with which they like to tinker, or even video games.

-So with that, here are our recommendations on the best coding classes to consider for your curious kiddo.
+So with that, here are our recommendations on the best coding classes to consider for your curious kiddo as you homeschool or start to ease your child into an online learning platform.

 Complete with fun animations, interactive stories, games, and more, Scratch is an introductory drag-and-drop learning environment brought to you by MIT Media Lab.